6th - 13th August

 Red Jet passenger ferry across to Cowes

 There is no need to buy a ticket for the ferry across to Cowes as we will send you a return ticket.
 This is a busy time of year so please give yourself time to allow for queues on arrival.
 The passage across to Cowes takes 25 mins and so we suggest getting the 7.45 or 8.15am ferry from South Hampton town quay.
 For ferry times and more information visit www.redfunnel.co.uk.

 Getting to the Sunsail Hospitality Suite

 Disembark the Red Jet, turn left out of the station and walk through the Yacht Haven, you will see the Sunsail Hospitality Suite straight ahead.

 What to wear and bring

-On the day we will provide you with a kit bag which includes a branded polo shirt and gilet along with your ferry tickets.
+On the day we will provide you with a polo shirt and gilet along with your ferry tickets.
 In addition, on the day we will provide life jackets, sailing gloves, hats, sun protection factor and sea sickness tablets if required.
 In the event that we are unlucky enough to have a wet day, then we will have full wet weather gear on board for all guests.

 Things to bring

 - Deck shoes – trainers with good grip are OK but do keep in mind the deck can get very slippery

 - A towel